hnsl/librcd/blog-post.md

         return escape(fstr_implode(fstr_explode(source, find), replace));
     }}

 In the above example `fstr_explode` leaks a linked list of strings into the fstr_replace frame.
 This list is then glued together with `fstr_implode` in a newly allocated `fstr_mem_t*`.
-This allocation is then escaped to the callers heap (the parent heap) while returning.
+This allocation is then escaped to the caller's heap (the parent heap) while returning.
 The root sub heap of the function prevents all memory leaks.

 Also note that in librcd all dynamic allocations should generally be done with the heap and not the stack.
 Using VLAs and alloca() is supported but pointless since they are implemented as calls to the memory allocator and not with the stack.
 This is because the stack itself is allocated on the heap since librcd uses segmented stacks.

 In general sub_heaps and escaping gets you quite far but when state truly needs to be passed through an cyclic runtime graph that can't be expressed as a tree you start to require more advanced tools for managing memory.
 One such example is implementations of data structures.
-Therefore it's also possible to create "context less" heaps with `lwt_new_heap()` (which are free'd and connected to the current heap just like any other allocations), switch to that heap with `switch_heap` and then import allocations with `import`.
+Therefore it's also possible to create "contextless" heaps with `lwt_new_heap()` (which are free'd and connected to the current heap just like any other allocations), switch to that heap with `switch_heap` and then import allocations with `import`.

 When passing "complex" data structures around which are not just flat allocations (for example structs with pointers) that need to be passed around through various contexts, one useful pattern is to allocate a heap for them and connect it to the root struct.
 This is how exceptions are implemented in librcd, see the source code and documentation for more information on these advanced patterns.